Section Hub

 • Where multiple guides apply, read them all before deciding.
 A short lease with a missing freeholder, for example, sits across the lease length guide, the missing freeholder guide, and the marriage value guide.
 Each adds a piece of the picture.

 The guides cover the law and practice of England and Wales generally.
-Where information is London-specific (such as the £1,000 ground rent threshold for assured tenancies in Greater London under section 1 of the Housing Act 1988), this is noted.
+Where information is London-specific (such as the £1,000 ground rent threshold for assured tenancies in Greater London under Schedule 1 of the Housing Act 1988), this is noted.
 Scotland and Northern Ireland have different leasehold systems and the guides do not directly apply there.

 Want a Cash Offer to Compare?